nasa/fprime/docs/getting-started.md

 </telemetry>
 ```

 Now our dictionaries are setup.
 Before we can continue, we need to add *GpsIdBase* into the auto-coder constants file located at *fprime/Fw/Cfg/AcConstants.ini*.
-The end of this file should look like the following:
+The end of this file should look like the following.
+This is the offset we disscussed earlier.
+In order to prevent collisions, it should be unique for other base ids set in
+this file.

 ```
 ...